It Starts with Design: Measuring Business Impact through XM

 The First Step

-Implementing a strategic XM Design can appear overwhelming and inaccessible.
-Our advice to organizations taking their first steps with XM Design is to start small; you don’t have to completely overhaul your program to practice XM Design.
+Implementing a strategic XM design can appear overwhelming and inaccessible.
+Our advice to organizations taking their first steps with XM design is to start small; you don’t have to completely overhaul your program to practice XM design.

 XM Design in Practice

 Rather than designing a XM program centered around metrics, curate a program that prioritizes the business objectives and the associated customer journey.
 Keeping the customer at the center of the equation ensures that feedback is acted on to eliminate pain points, enhance the overall experience, and reconnect with the program’s initial objectives.
 Design with the end in mind by identifying, evaluating, and prioritizing your top business objectives.
-As you embrace your newly identified “North Star,” an expert services team can be your guide creating and implementing an intentional XM Design strategy, supporting you and your team every step of the way.
+As you embrace your newly identified “North Star,” an expert services team can be your guide creating and implementing an intentional XM design strategy, supporting you and your team every step of the way.

 Hadallia Bergeron